pirate-party-uk/articles/Pirate_Party_UK_Returns_to_Fight_for_Digital_Rights_and_Social_Justice.md

 ---
 author:
   - name: Lucy Maber
 contributor:
   - name: Lucy Maber
 slug: uk-pirate-party-restarting
 imageUrl: /media/PP.png
 imageAlt: "Pirate Party Logo"
 title: Pirate Party UK Returns to Fight for Digital Rights and Social Justice
 summary: After a brief hiatus, Pirate Party UK is back and stronger than ever.
 With a renewed commitment to digital freedom, government transparency, and social justice, we're ready to fight for a fairer, more transparent society.
 We support LGBTQIA+ rights, including trans rights, and believe in promoting civil liberties for all.
 keywords:
   - Pirate Party UK
   - digital rights
   - government transparency
   - social justice
   - LGBTQIA+ rights
   - trans rights
   - civil liberties
-publishDate: "13 may 2023"
+publishDate: "13 May 2023"
 ---

 Ahoy, me hearties!

 It gives me great pleasure to announce the return of Pirate Party UK!
 After a brief hiatus, we're back and ready to fight for digital rights and privacy.